Sruthi5797/Curated-list-of-resources-for-GraphML-AI/README.md

 - A graph database for storing and retreiving data used in computational toxicology [ComptoxAI](https://comptox.ai/) <sup>[1](#myfootnote1)</sup>

 ## Books
+- Graph Machine Learning: Take Graph Data to the Next Level by Applying Machine Learning Techniques and Algorithms
 - Designing and Building Enterprise Knowledge Graphs (Synthesis Lectures on Data, Semantics, and Knowledge)
 - Connecting the Dots:Harness the Power of Graphs & ML